 End the night with a visit to Eva’s European Sweets.
 Her sweet, savory Polish desserts are the perfect ending to a fabulous evening.
 Superb dishes from unique, quaint restaurants are boundless in Syracuse.

 At the finish of such a busy day, it’s time to put your feet up and relax.

 Luckily, there are many places for lodging and tranquility in this bustling city.
 The Jefferson Clinton Hotel combines both comfort and history in one place.
 One of the few hotels still located in Armory Square, this hotel, built in 1926, finds a balance between the luxuries of modern living and the preservation of the building’s old charm.
 If you’re looking for something with an even cozier atmosphere, I suggest you book a room at Turtle Street Bed and Breakfast.
-Here, you may spend your evenings wrapped in a blanket by the brick fireplace with a cup of hot cocoa in hand, or your mornings around the kitchen table with a home-cooked breakfast, freshly prepared by your hosts, Michael and Sherrie.
+Spend your evenings wrapped in a blanket by the brick fireplace with a cup of hot cocoa in hand, or your mornings around the kitchen table with a cooked-to-order breakfast.
 Both of these places have the potential of becoming your home away from home.